Joanna KeelMay 22, 2024

 Career Site Engagement: What content on your career site do candidates view the least or most?

-Organizations often find it challenging to know which blogs, employee testimonials, videos, and articles are really engaging candidates and ultimately leading them to complete an application.
+Organizations can find it very challenging to know which blogs, employee testimonials, videos, and articles are really engaging candidates; and therefore, leading them to explore more about your company and even complete an application.

 If certain pieces of content lead to a submitted application, an interview, or a hire, then you know it's valuable to refer to when planning future content.
 Build "sticky" content that attracts the high-value candidates you want!